 In the comics her code name is spelled with the proper diacritic .
-But in this entry I’ll write it “Attache” a few times for those doing searches with diacritics-challenged keyboard.
+But in this entry I’ll write it “Attache” a few times for those doing searches with diacritics-challenged keyboards.
 Just to be sure.

-- Real Name: Bailey (last name unrevealed).
+- Real Name: Bailey (family name unrevealed).

 - Other Aliases: Occasionally addressed as “Bag Lady”, to her frustration.